SeaGL/seagl.github.io/_posts/2022-10-07-Building-a-virtual-SeaGL.md

 What's more, it's 2022 and we're all tired of virtual everything...

-But these are all challenges we believe we can meaningfully improve.
+But these are all challenges we believe that we can meaningfully improve upon.
 Again, our solutions may not be perfect, but we've strived to prioritize the social conference experience.

 ## Civility